 This is NOT to say scale up is a bad thing.
 After all we get these amazing images from the Hubble telescope precisely because we (well, NASA scientists) have focused on creating Hubble with non-commodity specialized hardware.
 Following the same analogy, relational database systems benefit from this scale up to provide fast queries.

 The flow of the following image is my representation of the Search for Extra Terrestrial Intelligence (SETI) project.
 SETI itself has the ultimate example of scale out distribution with their SETI@Home project.
 The search for extra terrestrial intelligence:

 - Begins with the search of radio waves through out the galaxies.
 The image above is that of the Giant Galactic Nebula NGC 3603 (also from the Hubble telescope)

-That is, a sizeable chunk in the search for radio waves in the astrological heavens is being done by home computer screensavers – around 5.2 Million participants processing 769 teraFLOPS (11/14/2009) of data!
+Amazingly, home computer screensavers via SETI@Home calculate a sizeable chunk in the search for radio waves in the astrological heavens.
+As of this writing, there are 5.2 Million participants processing 769 teraFLOPS (11/14/2009) of data!